18F/handbook/_pages/about-us/offices/san-francisco.md

 There is a gym in the basement area ([Federal Fitness Center](http://www.federalfitnesscenter.com/)).
 To gain access, you will need to sign up at 450 Golden Gate — there are drop-in hours all day on Monday from 9 a.m. to 4 p.m., or you can make an appointment.

 There are men's and women's locker rooms with lockers and showers.
 You do not need a gym membership to access these; they are available for day use (not overnight) for everyone in the building.
-Ask a coworker for the code to the locker room of your choice.
-[Ahmed Mahdi](mailto:Ahmed.Mahdi@gsa.gov) of Building Services can also provide the current code.
+Ask a coworker for the code to the locker room of your choice or [contact Building Services](mailto:50UNPBuildingServices@gsa.gov).

 ### Interior courtyard